qiaoweii/cascading-failure-simulation/README.md

 ## 3 Other Information

 The port for backend server is 5000 by default.
-The frontend projectis running at http://localhost:8080 by defaul.
+The frontend project is running on http://localhost:8080 by default.